Dat-TG/KDN-Classroom/README.md

 ## Features

 ### User Navigation
-- Users can navigate between the Landing page, Sign Up, Sign In, Home page, and Profile page.
+- Users can navigate between all pages.

 ### React UI Framework
 - Utilizes a React UI Framework for the project's user interface, ensuring a responsive and modern design.